mohammad-mahdi-haeri/snake-project-/README.md

 # snake-project-
-i would like to create snake game for practice
+i would like to create snake game for practice git, github and c++ programing